graphistry/graphistry-cli/docs/configure.md

 * More advanced administrators may edit `docker-compose.yml` .
 Maintenance is easier if you never edit it.
 * Custom TLS is via editing `Caddyfile`([Caddy docs](https://caddyserver.com/docs/automatic-https)) and mounting your certificates via `docker-compose.yml` ([Caddy Docker docs](https://github.com/abiosoft/caddy-docker)).
 Caddy supports LetsEncrypt with automatic renewal, custom certificates and authorities, and self-signed certificates.

+## TLS

+We encourage everyone to use HTTPS over HTTP, especially through the automatic TLS option

 ### Setup free Automatic TLS

 Caddy supports [free automatic TLS](https://caddyserver.com/docs/automatic-https) as long as your site meets the listed conditions.